PastaHimself/PolarCompiler_MCPE/README.md

 `bedrockc` is a Node.js ESM compiler and CLI for turning a custom `.bca` source language into a Minecraft Bedrock add-on project with separate behavior and resource packs.

+THIS PROJECT IS IN BETA PHASE --expect bugs

 try:https://polar-compiler-mcpe-h8e2ax1id-pastahimselfs-projects.vercel.app/

 ## Features